The Parish of Bilton-in-Ainsty with Bickerton

 Bilton in Ainsty owes its name to the fact that the first settlement was on land farmed by a man called ‘Bilo’, with ton being added as a derivation from Saxon for village or farmstead.
 Bickerton means ‘Bee Keeper Farm’.

 Present Day Context

 The Parish of Bilton-in-Ainsty with Bickerton (The Parish) is a rural parish consisting of two separate villages with outlying farms.
 It extends to approximately 1219 hectares (3464 acres).
 Bilton in Ainsty and Bickerton have similar populations of 147 and 190 respectively, according to the electoral register, December 2006.

 The Parish lies in North Yorkshire, although the western boundary of the Parish is the county boundary with West Yorkshire.
 It is in the area administered by Harrogate Borough Council.

 The villages lie either side of the Wetherby to York Road (B1224).
 Rudgate, a Roman road, crosses the Wetherby-York Road and links Tadcaster with Boroughbridge.

 Wetherby is the nearest town lying some 3 miles to the west of the parish, and the cities of York and Leeds are 10 and 17 miles, respectively.
 The A1 motorway runs 2 miles to the west.

-A bus service between York and Wetherby runs through the villages.
+A bus service between York and Wetherby runs along the B1224

 Other than farms the only business premises are a garage on the Wetherby- York road and a public house in Bilton in Ainsty, The Chequers.
 The nearest convenience store and Post Office is in Tockwith (2 miles) and the nearest supermarket is in Wetherby.